 Regional Ecological Monitoring of Streams (REMS which includes MCI, Clogginess (Macrophytes), stream habitat) Improvement in MCI and decrease in 'clogginess' caused by macrophytes.
 Improvement, middle FMU clarity to B. This indicator is influenced by changes at harvest time for forestry.
 Eels increase in this scenario.
-Less suited for short fin eel, they are less suited to forested catchments and have more food in sheltered pastoral streams.
-Increased forestry may mean increased wood in streams for habitat. †3 Riparian/Pareparenga o te wai (effective for land-use) More length of fenced riparian margins doesn't guarantee that biodiversity or water quality outcomes are better.
-Effective riparian management is an important consideration for all land based sectors and is required to achieve the attribute targets for this scenario.
-This scenario requires significant fencing but may need to include different management options, suitable to the land and farm types.
-This means omitting sheep from stock exclusion requirements may happen as part of the policy options. †3 Riparian buffers provide benefits for biodiversity, aesthetics and ecological corridors as well as increasing customary resources.
-The fencing of waterways with large buffers may increase the public perception of accessible space adjacent to waterways.
-The model includes fencing and grass buffers but not planting.
-The riparian margin plays an important role in the acceptability of a place to swim.
-This indicator assumes that bank stability, safe water access and native vegetation including customary resources will enhance this indicator.
+Less suited for short fin eel, they catchments and have more food in sheltered pastoral streams.
+Increased forestry may mean increased wood in streams for habitat.
+Riparian/Pareparenga o te wai (effective for land-use) More length of fenced riparian margins doesn't guarantee that biodiversity or water quality outcomes are better.
+Effective riparian m consideration for all land based sectors and is required to achieve the attribute targets for this scenario.
+This scenario requires signification include different management options, suitable to the land and farm types.
+This means omitting sheep from stock exclusion requirement policy options.
+Riparian buffers provide benefits for biodiversity, aesthetics and ecological corridors as well as increasing customary resources.
+The large buffers may increase the public perception of accessible space adjacent to waterways.
+The model includes fencing and grass be riparian margin plays an important role in the acceptability of a place to swim.
+This indicator assumes that bank stability, safe water are including customary resources will enhance this indicator.
 Wetland (unique habitat protected) This scenario would require significant collaboration between farmers, and include restoration of previously drained areas.
-Substantial area serviced by constructed wetlands.
+Substantial a wetlands.
 This mitigation would have greatest effect if focussed on Waipa, Lower Waikato and lakes FMUs for sediment.
-1